makersacademy/news-summary-challenge/README.md

 # How to run:

 - You will need to create a key.js file in the scripts directory with `const API_KEY = YOURKEY`;
+- $ npm install
 - $ npm run build
 - $ http-server
+- Go to any of the IPs listed

 ---